swisschain/Sirius.Api.Docs/source/includes/_brokerage-api-vaults.md

 A Vault is a place where private keys of your blockchain wallets are kept.
 It generates public/private key pairs and signs transactions using these private keys.
 In order to create any broker-account, account, wallet, receive or send transactions in Sirius, you have to create a Vault first.
 There are two types of the Vault:

 * Shared - run and managed by SwissChain.
 It uses software-only security to store the keys.
 It's used across all the customers which use this type of the Vault.
-* Private - can be run and managed either by SwissChain or by the Customer.
-Either software-only or IBM HSM and Hyper Protect Services based implementation can be used.
+* Private - can be run and managed either by **SwissChain** or by the **Customer**.
+Either software-only or **IBM HSM** and **Hyper Protect Services** based implementation can be used.
 IBM HSM and Hyper Protect Services can be run either in the cloud or on-premise.
-IBM HSM and Hyper Protect Services is the only solution in the industry which is FIPS 140-2 Level 4-certified.
-Contact us to get help deploying of this type of the Vault.
+IBM HSM and Hyper Protect Services is the only solution in the industry which is **FIPS 140-2 Level 4-certified**.
+[Contact](mailto:contact@swisschain.io) us to get help deploying of this type of the Vault.

 We recommend using Shared Vault for the testing purposes and private for the production environment.